pixelgalaxies/crescendo/README.md

 #### .jumbo
 >This class when given to a div creates a jumbotron spanning the entire viewport horizontally.
 The jumbotron flexes it’s items into a column.
 Combine with other utility classes to arrange content.
->> h1 tags and p tags have a larger font-sie in a jumbotron div and will adjust depending on the size of the viewport.
+>> h1 tags and p tags have a larger font-size in a jumbotron div and will adjust depending on the size of the viewport.
 ```
 <div class="jumbo"></div>
 ```